digital-work-lab/handbook/docs/20-research/24-software.md

 - Operates a model for data quality, content curation, and reuse
 - Enables typological and methodological pluralism throughout the process

+## search-query

+**search-query** is a Python package for parsing, validating, simplifying, and serializing search queries for academic databases.
+It currently supports PubMed, EBSCOHost, and Web of Science, using a standardized JSON schema (Haddaway et al., 2022).

+**Highlights:**

+- Programmatic use, CLI interface, and optional integration via pre-commit hooks
+- Zero dependencies: easily embeddable across environments
+- Extensible parser/validator architecture
+- Tested on real-world queries from [searchRxiv](https://www.searchrxiv.org/)

 ## BibDedupe

 [BibDedupe](https://github.com/CoLRev-Environment/bib-dedupe){: target="_blank"} is an open-source **Python library for deduplication of bibliographic records**, tailored for literature reviews.